The Following Blog Posts Contain Information Related To:

 Only the Arizona Attorney General can bring breach notification violation charges against a defendant.
 Additionally, State law supersedes municipal and county laws addressing the issue.
 This would not, however, preclude private citizens from bringing causes of action for other claims.

-Internet Business Law: Renew Your Safe Harbor Certification
+Online Privacy Law: Renew Your Safe Harbor Certification

 Originally Posted: Wednesday, May 27th, 2015

 If you operate a website or app that collects personal user information, read on.
-Not taking the advice within could mean an unwanted visit from the Federal Trade Commission.

 What are the International Safe Harbor Provisions and TRUSTe?